Bakhtawar Bhutto reveals reason why Asif Zardari left for Dubai

 KARACHI: Bakhtawar Bhutto, daughter of Pakistan People’s Party (PPP) co-Chairman Asif Ali Zardari, has revealed the reason why the former president has left for Dubai suddenly, ARY News reported on Monday.

-Taking to Twitter, Bakhtawar Bhutto said that Asif Zardari has arrived in Dubai to celebrate the first birthday of his grandson, Mir Hakim Mahmood Choudhry.
+Taking to Twitter, Bakhtawar Bhutto said that Asif Zardari has arrived in Dubai to celebrate his birthday with his grandson, Mir Hakim.

 To clear up confusion – my father will be spending his 67th birthday (& first as a grandfather) with his 9 month old grandson.
 All of which he is entitled to do – so can postpone the meltdown when he returns in less than a week. https://t.co/0H8Kuigoqm